BUILDS-/liquidtile/software/README.md

-# pyFireTile
+# pyLiquidTile

-FireTile is a library for interacting with FireTiles made by BUILDS.
+LiquidTile is a library for interacting with LiquidTiles made by BUILDS.

-Currently there is only one and it is a 3x3 FireTile
+Currently there is only one and it is a 3x3 LiquidTile

 ## Serial Communications Protocol (v1)